bekk/bekk-christmas/post/react/suspense-part-2.md

 };
 ```

 The first thing we notice is the resource.
 I do will not go into what this is so for all intents and purposes, let’s call it a cache.
 When read is called it will return the value or, if the value does not exist, it will fetch the data.

-Suspense is wrapped around the // forklar – det faktumet at man fetcher så rendrer så får data kontra waterfall metoden som vi har I dag

-What is great about suspense is that when we go down the component tree, we do not stop at the first component dependant on fetching data.
-Suspense makes it possible to move further down the tree to see if anything else is ready.
-This means that even though we stopped at WishList to fetch we will still try to render GiftsTable.
-As GiftTable is also in need of external data we get these to fetch calls in parallel instead for a sequence.
+React goes down the component tree.
+When React tries to render WishList, which is wrapped in a suspense component, WishList will suspend as the data is not yet fetched.
+React then skips WishList and try to render other components in the tree until there is nothing left to try.
+In our example, this means that the request for WishList data and the request for GiftTable data will go in parallel instead for a sequence.
+As our components are suspended React will find the closest suspense component above it in the tree and show the fallback component as it waits for the data.

 ## Percieved performance

-Your application can load as fast as it wants, but if the users experience many intermediate loading states and UI parts jumping around on the page as more components are renered, your application will seem to have a lower loading time then it has.
+Your application can load as fast as it wants, but if the users experience many intermediate loading states and UI parts jumping around on the page as more components are rendered, your application will seem to have a lower loading time then it has.
 This is perceived performance.

 \-- more controll of what the users see in the loading state (suspenseList?)

 ## Flexibility and developer experience

+felxibilty: break up and destructure the code, loadingstates are not in the component, you can easily add or remove a suspense componant.